Local government in Belize: Village councils

 There are over 180 village councils in Belize.
 Village councils consist of a chairperson and six councillors, who are directly elected by registered villagers.

 Village councils have existed in Belize on an informal basis since the 1950s, but they were first put on a statutory footing by the Village Councils Act 1999.
 After the Act came into force, the first elections for village councils were held in March and April 2001.

 Village councils have a more limited range of functions than town councils.
 They "encourage and assist co-operation on economic and social development and general welfare", and can run community centres and advise the national government on the affairs of the locality.

 Alcaldes

 Some rural villages in Belize also have an alcalde: a local magistrate who has both an administrative and a judicial role.
 In addition to presiding over local courts, alcaldes are responsible for managing communal land and act as school officers.
 This form of local governance is practised mainly in Mayan communities in Belize, but any rural community can choose to appoint an alcalde.

+Mennonite Communities

+Mennonite Communities have their own local government structures.
+For example, in Spanish Lookout, 3 Vorstehers are elected for 3 year terms.
+They also have their Surveying Committee, Lands Committee, Parks Committee, Export Board, etc. These committee members meet once a month to discuss and vote on community issues.
+Once a year, an AGM is held where community members vote on committee and vorsteher elections and on other important topics.